The history of Palace Merano – Renowned Wellness Centre Trentino-Alto Adige

 However, it was only with the arrival of Dominique and Henri Chenot in the 1990s that the total renovation of the spa took place and its use significantly changed: a new pavilion was added to accommodate a Wellness Centre, in 2000, making Palace Merano Espace Henri Chenot one of the most prestigious, innovative and renowned spas and wellness centres in Europe.

 Since late 2005, the property has been owned by the Hon.
-Pietro Tosolini, a surveyor and very important person in Palace Merano, and as the main shareholder has made considerable investments to renovate the rooms and suites, the common areas, such as the swimming pool and the fitness area, as well as the renowned indoor Spa: such work has made Palace Merano Espace Henri Chenot increasingly innovative, which enables the splendour of olden times to be maintained.
+Pietro Tosolini, a surveyor and very important person at the Palace Merano, and as the sole owner has made considerable investments to renovate the rooms and suites, the common areas, such as the swimming pool and the fitness area, as well as the renowned indoor Spa: such work has made Palace Merano Espace Henri Chenot increasingly innovative, which enables the splendour of olden times to be maintained.